 At the outset of the “Drone Age” with the comprehensive commercialisation of drones for leisure activities, and multiple applications for professional as well as business purposes, the European Union (EU) is setting up a new policy framework for drones.
 The EU’s core objective is to facilitate the safe integration of civil drones into the European airspace from 2019 on.
-ALADDIN delegate participated in The Drone Age and made a presentation which name and abstract could be found below:
+ALADDIN delegate participated in The Drone Age and made a presentation which abstract could be found below and the full presentation following this link.

 Unmanned aircraft in the EU: A regulatory landscape fragmented?
 Paul De Hert and Pradeepan Sarma, VUB, Brussels